chriswrightdesign/websites-for-non-jerks/README.md

 - Have you minimised the repaints and reflows?
 [Repaints and reflows, manipulating the DOM responsibly](http://blog.letitialew.com/post/30425074101/repaints-and-reflows-manipulating-the-dom-responsibly)
 - How many kb (or meg) are people downloading on portable devices? is it reasonable to have them download that much per page?
 [How to lose weight in the browser](http://browserdiet.com/), [Responsive design, & web page sizes](http://www.lukew.com/ff/entry.asp?1681)
 - Did you order non blocking resources first? did you use async on the JS?
 [Script loading](http://www.html5rocks.com/en/tutorials/speed/script-loading/)
 - Do you really need a framework for that thing or can you just use pure CSS or pure JS?
-[You might not need jquery](http://youmightnotneedjquery.com/)
+[You might not need jQuery](http://youmightnotneedjquery.com/), [You might need jQuery](http://cognition.happycog.com/article/you-might-need-jquery)
 - If you’ve put the media queries in elements (a technique seen more with Sass/LESS) have you used a method to reorganise media queries to reduce code bloat?
 [Sass and media queries](http://thesassway.com/intermediate/responsive-web-design-in-sass-using-media-queries-in-sass-32), [Grunt combine media queries](https://npmjs.org/package/grunt-combine-media-queries), [Grunt uncss](https://github.com/addyosmani/grunt-uncss)
 - Are you minifying the CSS/JS?
 Are you concatenating multiple files into single files?
 - Are you using conditional loading?
 [Conditional loading](http://bradfrostweb.com/blog/post/7-habits-of-highly-effective-media-queries/#conditional-loading)